 We believe that educational planning and the selection of classes is one of the most important parts of your student’s high school experience, and we hope you will take an active part in the process.

 The Course Guide contains information on graduation requirements, Common Core State Standards, NCAA Clearinghouse requirements, and every course offered at Mundelein High School.
 It lists the following for each course: prerequisites, grade level criteria, number of terms, number of credits, and the course description.
 In addition, Mundelein High School frames course selection in the context of Programs of Study.
 Please take time to review and discuss the Programs of Study with your son/daughter, so that our students choose courses that align with their post-secondary plans.

-- Class of 2022 – 22 credits
+- Number of credits

 - 6 units of elective credits